Make a Donation About Contact

 From Stage to Screen

-English, film and drama classes
+Recommended for English, film and drama classes

 Grades 6-12

-In a modified version of “The Novel Experience,” students learn about the process of adapting a stage play into a film.
+In a modified version of The Novel Experience, students learn about the process of adapting a stage play into a film.
 Students compare the benefits and limitations of both stage productions and film productions.
-Boris Leven, producer of the film West Side Story, says this about adaptation, “We have no proscenium, there is no audience present and our stage is limitless in size.”
-In this program, students discover how to best utilize those resources of filmmaking to transform a play for the big screen.
-(Please choose a work from our list of titles.
-Other plays may be considered with advance notice.)
+They discover how to best utilize the resources of filmmaking to transform a play for the big screen, as well as how to use the camera as a storytelling tool.
+(Please choose a work from our list of titles.)

 Shakespeare in the Movies

-English, film and drama classes
+Recommended for English, film and drama classes

 Grades 6-12

-This program is just like “From Stage to Screen,” but tailored specifically for plays by William Shakespeare.
-RFC’s media educator takes students on a journey through the history of Shakespeare on film, leads students in comparing and contrasting different filmmakers’ takes of specific scenes from the selected play, teaches about the process of adapting a play for film, and directs the students in filming their own short movie based on a scene from one of our selected plays.
-Note: The Romeo and Juliet program requires two classroom sessions.
-Other plays can be done in one session.
-(Please choose a work from our list of titles.
-Other plays may be considered with advance notice.)
+This program is like From Stage to Screen but tailored specifically for plays by William Shakespeare.
+RFC’s education coordinator takes students on a journey through the history of Shakespeare on film, leads students in comparing and contrasting different filmmakers’ takes on the selected play, and directs the students in filming their own short movie based on a scene from one of our selected plays.
+(Please choose a work from our list of titles.)

 Screenwriting Workshop

-English, film, drama and creative writing classes
+Recommended for film, drama, English and creative writing classes

 Grades 6-12